lv042/Weather-Wizard/docs/research.md

 The most popular and most used web-framework for Golang is currently Gin, but after doing some research I decided to pick Fiber.
 Fiber is a better choice than Gin due to its better performance, nicer syntax, and more comprehensive documentation (Coding with Robby, 2022).
-The strong performance is also shown in the TechEmpower benchmarks (n.d.).The benchmark consists of three parts.
+The strong performance is also shown in the TechEmpower benchmarks (n.d.).
+The benchmark consists of three parts.

 1. Database access: The test demands the web application to connect to a database, get records, and execute specified operations on the data.